A Brief History of the Mamie Martin Fund

 Treasurer & Trustee

-Lynsey is a recent Mathematics graduate from Heriot-Watt University.
-She first became involved with the Mamie Martin Fund in 2008 when she visited Bandawe Girls Secondary School as part of an educational trip with Falkirk High School.
-She has since worked with other organisations in Sub-Saharan Africa and as a Fundraising Officer with Maggie’s Centres.
-Lynsey, who lives in Edinburgh, now works for the People’s Postcode Lottery.
+Lynsey first became involved with the Mamie Martin Fund in 2008 when she visited Bandawe Girls Secondary School as part of an educational trip with Falkirk High School.
+After graduating from Heriot-Watt University in Mathematics, she has since worked with other organisations in Sub-Saharan Africa, and as an Analyst with Maggie’s Centres and the People’s Postcode Lottery.
+Lynsey, who lives in Edinburgh, now studies Adult Nursing at Queen Margaret University.